Kejimkujik National Park and National Historic Site of Canada

 2.2 km loop

 This trail starts with a floating bridge across the Mersey River and makes a wide circle up and over a drumlin hill.
 Drumlins are steep on one side and gently sloping on the other.
 The top of this drumlin is clothed in beeches, bright green and full of warblers in the spring, soft brown and loaded with beechnuts in the fall.
-For a self-guided experience on this trail try Explora, a hand held GPS device that provides you with location based information as you hike.

 4. Flowing Waters